-An ongoing issue for the Council is the violation of the ceasefire on numerous occasions, including the presence of Syrian heavy weapons in the area of separation, Syrian and Israeli airstrikes, and the presence of non-state armed terrorist groups.
+An ongoing issue for the Council is the violation of the ceasefire on numerous occasions, including the presence of Syrian heavy weapons in the area of separation monitored by UNDOF, and Syrian and Israeli airstrikes.
 No military forces other than those of UNDOF are allowed in the area of separation.

-The Council is, however, rather limited in its options for UNDOF.
-It was established as a Syria-based mission, and how it operates is subject to the disengagement agreement that ended the Yom Kippur war in 1974.
-Any changes in the mandate would require agreement by Israel and Syria, which is unlikely.
+The Council is rather limited in its options for UNDOF.
+It was established as a Syria-based mission and how it operates, including the use of enhanced equipment or new technologies, is subject to the disengagement agreement.
+Any changes require agreement by Israel and Syria, which is unlikely to be forthcoming.

-There is general agreement within the Council that, given the absence of a peace agreement between Israel and Syria, UNDOF contributes to stability in the region.
-The mission’s observation role has been limited since its September 2014 relocation to the Israeli side of the ceasefire line.
-However, the mission’s liaison function continues to be considered important in avoiding further negative developments in the region.
+There is general agreement within the Council that UNDOF contributes to stability in the region, given the absence of a peace agreement between Israel and Syria.
+The mission’s observation role has been limited since its September 2014 relocation to the Alpha side of the ceasefire line.
+However, the mission’s liaison function continues to be considered important for avoiding further negative developments in the region.

-Council members have expressed concern regarding the fighting in the area of operations as well as the tension between Israel and Syria along the ceasefire line, which has been exacerbated by the presence of Hezbollah militia forces.
+Council members have expressed concern regarding the fighting in the area of operations as well as the tension between Israel and Syria along the ceasefire line, which has been exacerbated by the presence of Hezbollah.